 Taxes for J-1 visas

 J-1 workers are categorized as resident or nonresident based on the Substantial Presence Test.
-Generally, a J-1 alien who spends 122 days in the U.S. in each year of the 3-year period will meet the Substantial Presence Test for the current calendar year and be considered a U.S. resident.
+Generally, a J-1 alien who spends 183 days during the 3-year period that includes the current year and the 2 years immediately before that, with at least 31 days in the current year, will meet the Substantial Presence Test for the current calendar year and be considered a U.S. resident.
 Most Maine employers employ nonresident J-1 workers and they are not subject to FICA taxes.

 Resident J-1’s